mendiolamj/cg-cloud-foundations-wiki/Dynamo-DB-Lab.md

 1. Create a new IAM role.
 Name it DDRole.
 1. It should be assumed by EC2.
 1. Allocate it AmazonDynamoDBFullAccess policy.
-1. Also, select DND_permission_boundary as the Permissions Boundary.
 1. Allocate this IAM role to your Public EC2 instance.
 For this, select your public EC2 instance.
 Go to Actions > Security > Modify IAM Role.
 1. Connect to the Public Instance and execute the following: